PatKing27/polarimetry-analysis/README.md

 While these tools are intended for use by the observer, I have neglected to mention the other important half to these tools.
 I originally wrote these tools with an eye to analyzing *synthetic* observations of simulated molecular clouds.
 Accordingly I wrote these tools with that application in mind, and only later applied these techniques to real observations.
 Included here is the code I wrote to perform these synthetic observations on 3D magnetohydrodynamics simulations.

 ## code
-The code is written entirely in python, utilizing several scipy packages, especially numpy, yt, matplotlib, scipy.stats, and (most recently) fastkde.
+The code is written entirely in python, utilizing several scipy packages, especially numpy, yt, matplotlib, scipy.stats, scipy.ndimage, and (most recently) fastkde.

 ## wish list
 * output